-Countertransference in the Psychotherapy of Violent Prisoners prison provides firm.
-A а external containment barrier against escape in a physical sense.
+Countertransference in the Psychotherapy of Violent Prisoners

+A prison provides a firm, external containment barrier against escape in a physical sense.
 Outside prison, family ties may be nonexistent, weak, constrictive, or punitive.
 In therapy, one comes across problems arising in the patient or in the psychotherapist or psychoanalyst arising from within themselves.
 Problems can stem from a therapist's mistaken responses to a patient's problem, lack of understanding on the part of the therapist, or lack of willingness or ability to tolerate necessary degrees of psychic pain on the part of the person being treated.